-The Rural Physician Associate Program (RPAP) is a nine-month, community-based educational experience for University of Minnesota third-year medical students who live and train in rural communities.
+The Rural Physician Associate Program (RPAP) is a nine-month, community-based educational experience for University of Minnesota third-year medical students who live and train in rural communities across Minnesota and western Wisconsin.
 RPAP students experience hands-on learning as they care for patients of all ages.

 Students work under the direct supervision of board-certified community preceptors and other specialists in the community hospital and clinic.
 Students from a wide variety of backgrounds and experience participate in the program.